nus-cs2103-AY2223S2/tp/docs/team/huixuant.md

 sprINT is an internship-tracking application that was created to assist students in their internship hunt.
-Students often face a great administrative burden in keeping track of the high volume of job or internship applications, which include details like interview dates and Online Assessment links.
-Therefore, sprINT aims to help these students by tracking and recording their application details, such as the company, contacts, status and deadlines.
+Students often face a great administrative burden in keeping track of the high volume of job or internship applications, which include details like interview dates.
+Therefore, sprINT aims to help these students by tracking and recording their application details, such as the company, company contact information and status.

 sprINT is written in Java, with the GUI built using JavaFX.